-Dr. Doyle earned her medical degree from Creighton University and completed a four-year residency in adult psychiatry at McGaw Medical Center of Northwestern University in Chicago followed by a one-year fellowship in Women's Mental Health at Brigham and Women's Hospital in Boston.
+Dr. Doyle earned her medical degree from Creighton University.
+She completed a four-year residency in adult psychiatry at McGaw Medical Center of Northwestern University in Chicago, followed by a one-year fellowship in Women's Mental Health at Brigham and Women's Hospital in Boston.